triton-inference-server/server/docs/model_repository.rst

 Each <model-name> directory must have at least one numeric sub-directory representing a version of the model.
 For more information about how the model versions are handled by Triton see :ref:`section-model-versions`.
-Within each version sub-directory there are one or more model definition files that specify the actual model, except for :ref:`ensemble models
-<section-ensemble-models>`.
-The model definition can be either a
-:ref:`framework-specific model file
-<section-framework-model-definition>` or a shared library implementing
-a :ref:`custom backend <section-custom-backends>`.
+Each model is executed by a specific :ref:`backend <section-backends>`.
+Within each version sub-directory there must be files required by that backend.
+For example, models that use framework backends such as PyTorch, ONNX and TensorFlow must provide the :ref:`framework-specific model file
+<section-framework-model-definition>`.

 .. _section-modifying-the-model-repository: